2025 Vancouver car attack: Accused

 The driver, Kai-Ji Adam Lo (羅凱基), a 30-year-old individual residing in Vancouver, was apprehended by bystanders after attempting to flee, and taken into custody by police.
 He is believed to have acted alone and was the sole occupant of the car.
 The Vancouver Police confirmed that Lo has a significant history of interactions with police and healthcare professionals "related to mental health", but no prior criminal record.
 Lo was diagnosed with schizophrenia some time before the attack.
 The police rejected terrorism as a motive.

 On January 28, 2024, Lo's 31-year-old older brother, Alexander, had been found dead in a Kensington-Cedar Cottage area home in East Vancouver.
-A suspect was charged with second-degree murder in connection to the killing, pleading not guilty in October 2024, with trial pending as of April 2025.
+Dwight Kematch was charged with second-degree murder in connection to the killing, pleading not guilty in October 2024.
+In January 2026, Kematch was sentenced to life imprisonment with no possibility of parole for 11 years.
+Kai-Ji Lo attended the sentencing virtually from a forensic hospital.

 Lo's mother attempted suicide a few months after Alexander's death, and remained in hospital for a month.

 In the weeks before the attack, Lo requested to have his antipsychotic medication reduced, even as his mental health was deteriorating.
 Three months prior to the attack, Lo spent 1,000 dollars on a device to identify chemical warfare agents.
 In a day before the attack, he called the Richmond RCMP to say someone spilled chemicals in his SUV and that a virus had been installed in his dashcam.
 Hours before the attack, a family member had contacted a psychiatric ward about Lo's deteriorating mental health.
 He appeared to suffer from delusions and paranoia.
 It is currently unknown whether any action was taken.
 Vancouver Coastal Health confirmed that at the time of the attack, Lo was under the care of a mental health team and on extended leave from hospital in accordance with the Mental Health Act.
 They also said there was no indication Lo was a public safety risk.

 On May 2, 2025, a judge ordered Lo to undergo a mental health assessment.
 Lo attended a two-day hearing on his mental fitness to stand trial in July.
 A judge imposed a publication ban on the hearing.

 On September 10, 2025, Lo was considered mentally fit to stand trial.